-The most generic searches assume that supersymmetric partners of the SM particle carry a conserved 888 quantum number, called R-parity.
-If the lightest supersymmetric particle is neutral, it will typically be 889 weakly interacting and will not be observed in a collider detector.
-Events are then characterized as containing 890 several hadronic jets, associated with decay to the lightest particle plus missing transverse momentum.
-The 891 results of these analyses are parametrized by limits on the gluino mass and on a squark mass, assumed 892 common to all squark flavors.
-Current LHC results exclude such events up to gluino masses of 1.0 TeV and, 893 independently, squark masses of 1.3 TeV.
-For the future stages of the LHC, we expect to be able to discover 894 such events up to gluino masses of 1.9 TeV and squark masses of 2.3 TeV with 300 fb-1, and to 2.3 TeV 895 and 2.7 TeV with 3000 fb-1.
-This reflects more than a factor 2 in increased search power at the 300 fb-1 896 stage, and another 20% with the additional factor 10 in luminosity.
-The gluino discovery reach increases to 897 4.8 TeV for a 33 TeV pp collider and to 10.2 TeV for the VLHC.
-898
+The most generic searches assume that supersymmetric partners of the SM particle carry a conserved quantum number, called R-parity.
+If the lightest supersymmetric particle is neutral, it will typically be weakly interacting and will not be observed in a collider detector.
+Events are then characterized as containing several hadronic jets, associated with decay to the lightest particle plus missing transverse momentum.
+In the following discussion, we will call these "jets+ $E_T$ " events.
+No significant excess of such events has yet been observed.
+The results of the searches are then parametrized by limits on the gluino mass and on a squark mass, assumed common to all squark flavors.
+Current LHC results exclude jets+ $E_T$ events up to gluino masses of 1.0 TeV and, independently, up to squark masses of 1.3 TeV.
+For the future stages of the LHC, we expect to be able to discover such events up to gluino masses of 1.9 TeV and squark masses of 2.3 TeV with 300 fb-1, and to 2.3 TeV and 2.7 TeV with 3000 fb-1.
+This reflects more than a factor of 2 in increased search power at the 300 fb-1 stage, and another 20% with the additional factor of 10 in luminosity.
+The gluino discovery reach increases to 4.8 TeV for a 33 TeV pp collider and to 10.2 TeV for the VLHC.

-It is possible that the first signal of SUSY would not be given by the generic search just described, but would 899 require a more specialized analysis.
-Special search techniques are needed in models in which mass gaps in the 900 SUSY spectrum are relatively small ("compressed spectrum"), so that hard jets are not emitted in particle 901 decays, and models in which only the partners of top quarks, or perhaps, only color-singlet supersymmetric 902 particles are produced at accessible energies.
-Such models can be highly motivated.
-A compressed spectrum 903 is needed in many models of supersymmetric dark matter particles to allow "coannihilation" to produce 904 the correct dark matter density [45].
-They are also needed in models in which only the specific particles 905 restricted by the naturalness bounds in Section 1.2.2 lie below 2 TeV.
-In such models, the first signal of 906 SUSY would come from direct top squark pair production or gluino pair production with decay to heavy 907 flavor.
-Reach estimates for top squark pair production were given above in Section 1.7.4.
-908
+It is possible that the first signal of SUSY would not be given by the generic search just described, but would require a more specialized analysis.
+Special search techniques are needed in models in which mass gaps in the SUSY spectrum are relatively small ("compressed spectrum"), so that hard jets are not emitted in particle decays, and models in which only the partners of top quarks, or perhaps only color-singlet supersymmetric particles, are produced at accessible energies.
+Strong theoretical motivations have been given for models of this type.
+A compressed spectrum is needed in many models of supersymmetric dark matter particles to allow "coannihilation" to produce the correct dark matter density [45].
+They are also needed in models in which only the specific particles restricted by the naturalness bounds in Section 3.2.2 lie below 2 TeV.
+In such models, the first signal of SUSY would come from direct top squark pair production or gluino pair production with decay to heavy flavor.
+Reach estimates for top squark pair production were given above in Section 3.7.4.